alexbudure/queuedash-sdk/README.md

 # @queuedash/sdk

-Official SDK for Queuedash - Real-time monitoring for BullMQ, Bull, and Bee-Queue.
+Official SDK for Queuedash - Real-time monitoring for BullMQ, Bull, Bee-Queue, and GroupMQ.

 ## Installation